Jontez Williams

-Jontez Williams is an American college football cornerback for the Iowa State Cyclones.
+Jontez Williams is an American college football cornerback for the USC Trojans.
+He previously played for the Iowa State Cyclones.

 Early life

-Williams attended Bradford High School in Starke, Florida.In 2022, his senior year, he won the FHSAA 1A Basketball Championship.
+Williams attended Bradford High School in Starke, Florida.
+In 2022, his senior year, he won the FHSAA 1A Basketball Championship.
 He was rated as a three-star recruit and committed to play college football for the Iowa State Cyclones, over the Tennessee Tech Golden Eagles.

 College career

 As a freshman in 2022, Williams was redshirted.
 In 2023, he appeared in all 13 games with two starts for the Cyclones, notching six tackles and three pass deflections.
 In week 5 of the 2024 season, Williams recorded his first career interception in a win over Houston.
 In week 8, he notched an interception for his fourth straight game in a win over UCF.